 Sesame-roasted Halibut with Sweet and Spicy Rhubarb Sauce

-- 4 tablespoons tamari or your favorite soy sauce, divided Add to list
+- 4 tablespoons tamari, divided Add to list

 - 2 tablespoons sesame seeds Add to list